9 May – 22 November 2026

 National participations, collateral events and other exhibitions outside the Arsenale and the Giardini (constantly updated)

-From left to right: Siddhartha Mitter (editor-in-chief), Gabe Beckhurst Feijoo, Marie Helene Pereira and Rasha Salti (team of advisors), Rory Tsapayi (assistant).
+From right to left: Rasha Salti, Gabe Beckhurst Feijoo and Marie Helene Pereira (team of advisors); Rory Tsapayi (assistant), Siddhartha Mitter (editor-in-chief).

 In the curatorial text that Koyo Kouoh sent to the President of the Biennale on 8 April 2025, she proposed for the 61st International Art Exhibition, "to shift to a slower gear and tune in to the frequencies of the minor keys.
 Because, though often lost in the anxious cacophony of the present chaos raging through the world, the music continues.
 The songs of those producing beauty in spite of tragedy, the tunes of the fugitives recovering from the ruins, the harmonies of those repairing wounds and worlds."